Create a Winning Career Portfolio: Examples and Tips on What to Include

 Do you get anxious knowing you don’t have one but need one?
 Bored or intimidated by the concept of making one?
 Or confused because what is a career portfolio, and why would you need one?

 If you fall into any of those categories, this article is for you.
-We’ll explain why a career portfolio (aka a professional portfolio) is useful for anyone, especially those starting out in their career, and how to make one that will both reflect who you truly are and set you on the career path you want.
+I’ll explain why a career portfolio (aka a professional portfolio) is useful for anyone, especially those starting out in their career, and how to make one that will both reflect who you truly are and set you on the career path you want.

 What is a career portfolio?